 Visit the old English village of Nottingham and Sherwood Forest right here in Guilford, along the Long Island Sound shoreline, when the Robin Hood Springtime Festival returns to the Guilford Fairgrounds (nearby in New Haven County).
-Held over several weekends in May and June, this family-friendly Renaissance fair features continuous shows, games of skill, jousting, a knighting ceremony, and a marketplace filled with handcrafted goods.
+Held over several weekends in May, this family-friendly Renaissance fair features continuous shows, games of skill, jousting, a knighting ceremony, and a marketplace filled with handcrafted goods.

 MORE SEASONAL FUN IN FAIRFIELD COUNTY